 Recommended previous knowledge

-Lectures and seminars including exercises, 6 hours per week over 12 weeks.
+Lectures and seminars including exercises, 6 hours per week throughout the semester.
 Up to three mandatory exercises which must be approved before you can take the final examination.

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Student administration (firstname.lastname@example.org).